 Photo Courtesy: Midcoast Studio

-Instead of scheduling a photoshoot in on the coast, hiring talent, prepping the boats, and chartering a helicopter for necessary aerial shots, Sea Ray put Midcoast in charge, using 3D visualization and ocean backdrops to create realistic depiction of the vessel.
+Instead of scheduling a photo shoot on the coast, hiring talent, prepping the boats, and chartering a helicopter or a drone for aerial shots, Midcoast tapped its expertise in 3D visualization to create realistic depictions of the vessel with an ocean backdrop.

-“We’ve done stuff for Sea Ray ranging from creating imagery for promotions at various boat shows and they’re running into the problem that a lot of boat companies run into, which is not having boats available to photograph in time for some of these marketing events as they arrive,” says Alex Southern, director of marketing for Midcoast. ““When you start adding up all of these costs, it’s very considerable, as opposed to what we do with our team of about 30 3D artists in Troy, and we’re able to take a background of the ocean and render in a virtual boat.
-The way we do that is working with engineering data from the manufacturer and apply texture, lighting, and materials to it and make it look like an actual photo.”
+“When you start adding up the costs of traditional boat photography it’s considerable, especially compared to what our team of 3D artists in Troy can do virtually.
+We are able to take a background of the ocean and render in a virtual boat.
+The way we do that is by working with engineering data from the manufacturer — applying realistic textures, lighting, and materials to the data to make it look like an actual photo.”

 Southern adds that Midcoast often adds elements like sunlight and ocean spray to make their 3D visualizations as realistic as possible, because the goal is for the final product to look like a photograph.

-Midcoast can even create an image of a boat that doesn’t exist yet, as was the case when a luxury yacht manufacturer wanted to market a new 90-foot yacht that would be custom-built to its buyer’s specifications.
+In turn, Midcoast can create an image of a boat that doesn’t exist yet, as was the case when a luxury yacht manufacturer wanted to market a new 90-foot yacht that would be custom-built to a buyer’s specifications.

-“A lot of times with yachts, once they purchase them, it’s basically a made-to-order business model,” Southern adds.
-“Once someone buys it, the likelihood they’re going to let you borrow it for the weekend to do a photoshoot is very, very low.
-So we provide imagery and repurpose similar photography, which is a lot of cost savings for them.”
+“Many times with the high-end yacht market, it operates within a made-to-order business model,” Southern adds.
+“Once someone purchases a yacht, the likelihood they’re going to let you borrow it for the weekend to do a photo shoot is very, very low.
+In these situations, we are able to provide 3D imagery, which represents an image capture solution at a significant cost savings.”

 Collaborating with the marketing, design, and engineering teams at Sea Ray, Midcoast leveraged CAD design data to produce photo-real boat imagery, with live talent incorporated into the 3D imagery to effectively portray the Sea Ray lifestyle.
-The resulting visuals were promoted across Sea Ray’s corporate website, Facebook, and Twitter to garner enthusiasm and support leading up to the Miami show.
+The resulting visuals were promoted across Sea Ray’s corporate website, along with its Facebook and Twitter accounts, to garner enthusiasm and support leading up to the Miami show.
 Sea Ray’s online ‘virtual boat builder’, which is currently in development and slated for completion later this year, also makes use of CGI imagery.